Kavignon/Problem-Solving-Made-Functional/README.md

 Why functional programming and F# for problem solving?
 ============

 Functional programming isn't something that's new; it's a pretty old concept that's becoming more and more present in the industry nowadays.
-There are many reasons that explain why that is such as
+There are many reasons that explain why that is such as:

 * Provides great productivity - produces shorter programs in a quicker time
 * You have complete power over your mutation (immutability)